walbourn/walbourn.github.io/_posts/2018-04-30-github-nuget-and-vso.md

 There are April 2018 releases on GitHub for DirectX Tool Kit (<a href="https://github.com/Microsoft/DirectXTK/releases">DX11</a> / <a href="https://github.com/Microsoft/DirectXTK12/releases">DX12</a>), <a href="https://github.com/Microsoft/DirectXTex/releases">DirectXTex</a>, <a href="https://github.com/Microsoft/DirectXMesh/releases">DirectXMesh</a>, and <a href="https://github.com/Microsoft/UVAtlas/releases">UVAtlas</a>.
 These were more minor releases focused on code quality, fixing a few bugs, and cleaning up some <a href="https://devblogs.microsoft.com/cppblog/c-code-analysis-improvements-for-visual-studio-2017-15-7-preview-1/">new /analyze</a> issues based on the <a href="https://github.com/MicrosoftDocs/visualstudio-docs/blob/master/docs/code-quality/using-the-cpp-core-guidelines-checkers.md">C++ Core Checker</a> rules that will be appearing in Visual Studio 2017 (15.7 update) which is currently in preview.
 <!--more-->

-I’m mentioning these because there are some changes happening with <a href="https://www.nuget.org/">NuGet </a>where I’ve also been publishing new releases of many of these libraries that has some important implications I wanted to announce.
+I'm mentioning these because there are some changes happening with <a href="https://www.nuget.org/">NuGet </a>where I've also been publishing new releases of many of these libraries that has some important implications I wanted to announce.

 <h1>The Good</h1>